dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 #### Record binder

-A record pattern destructures fields from records and objects.
+A record pattern destructures fields from records and calls getters on objects.

 ```
 recordBinder        ::= '(' recordFieldBinders ')'

 recordFieldBinders  ::= recordFieldBinder ( ',' recordFieldBinder )* ','?
-recordFieldBinder   ::= ( identifier ':' )? binder
+recordFieldBinder   ::= ( identifier? ':' )? binder
-                      | identifier ':'
 ```

-Each field is either a binder which destructures a positional field, or a binder prefixed with an identifier and `:` which destructures a named field.
+If the field has a `:`, then it is named and destructures a named record field or calls a getter.
+Otherwise, it is positional and destructures a positional field on a record.

 Each named field in the record pattern is matched by calling a corresponding getter on the matched object.
 A record pattern can be applied to an object of